bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 showq -uclass%%
 ```

-If the job is completed, you can bring back HOMER results to your laptop for visualiztion. **From your laptopt**, use the scp command or WinSCP to bring back the results folder.
+If the job is completed, you can bring back HOMER results to your laptop for visualiztion. **From your laptop**, use the scp command or WinSCP to bring back the results folder.

 ```
 scp class%%@guillimin.clumeq.ca:/home/class%%/module4/homer .